 The race is very demanding, not only because of the distance but also because of the six strict time cut-offs and weather conditions.

 Only about a third of the runners who leave Athens end the course in Sparta.
-The goal of all participants is to cover the course within the 36-hour time limit.
-Setting records is the primary aim.
-Those who succeed in reaching Sparta have trouble finding words to describe their feelings.
-Spartathlon has to be lived through.
-It is a very personal experience in which the athletes dream about participating.
-Their imagination is stirred by the idea of being a modern Pheidippides, running in the footsteps of the ancient messenger.
-They train for years to get fit enough both physically and mentally to meet the race’s demands.
+Those who succeed have trouble finding words to describe their feelings, after training for years to get fit enough both physically and mentally to meet the race’s demands.

 Hubert Karl (Germany) and András Lőw (Hungary) both hold the record of finishing the race 20 times.
 Lőw also holds the record for completing the Spartathlon 18 consecutive times.

 To apply to Spartathlon, runners need to have fulfilled at least one of the following criteria within the three previous years (up to February 25th):

 a) Finish a 100-km race within 10:00 hours (men) or 10:30 hours (women).

 b) Cover a 120 km (men) or 110 km distance (women) in a 12-hour race.